 It is important to understand that a conviction for Interference with Public Duties can have serious long-term consequences and could threaten your future employment prospects.
 A conviction for Interference with Public Duties would result in a stain on your criminal record that would remain permanent, making this charge available for all future employers to see.

-At The Hampton Law Firm, you have the opportunity to work with a criminal defense team of Former Prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in the courts of Tarrant County, Texas.
+At The Hampton Criminal Defense Attorneys, PLLC, you have the opportunity to work with a criminal defense team of Former Prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in the courts of Tarrant County, Texas.

 As a former Tarrant County prosecutor and experienced criminal defense lawyer, I will take the time to answer all of your questions, thoroughly investigate your case and produce a pre-trial strategy to seek a dismissal of your criminal charges and future expunction of your arrest record.